2B or not 2B, a study of bottom-quark-philic semi-visible jets: Signal reconstruction

 \end{itemize}

 In order to compare the performance of the above mentioned jet reconstruction strategies, we need to come up with a metric.
 As the pre-selection will require a \btagged SVJ close to \met direction, after requiring at least two \btagged SVJ, we demand at least one of them must be within $\Delta\Phi<2.0$ of the \met direction, without requiring any higher leading jet \pT threshold.
-Then in Figure~\ref{fig:bjetmult}, we look at the multiplicity of \btagged jets for jets with radii 0.4 and 1.0, as well as of VR jets.
+Then in Figure~\ref{fig:bjetmult}, we look at the multiplicity of \btagged jets for jets with radii 0.4 and 1.0, as well as of VR and DR jets, before any pre-selection.

-The general trend is, use of large-radius jets decrease the signal efficiency, however, using VR jets, even without any optimisation results in an improvement, at least after \bjet multiplicity requirement.
+It is evident that the use of VR jets will enhance the signal efficiency, as illustrated in the Table~\ref{tab:sigeff} as well.
+DR jets also show a dramatic shift toward higher jet multiplicities, which will be discussed later in this section.

+Requiring further kinematic thresholds, such as requiring a \pT of 250 GeV of the leading jet, or \HT of 600 GeV as in the SR definition, reduces these numbers proportionally.
+The reason is clear, for \antikt jets with radius 1.0, the experimentally required \pT threshold of 200 GeV kills a large fraction of the signal.
+The smaller efficiency of \antikt jets with radius of 0.4 compared to VR jets can be attributed to the fact that for events where DS decay products are more spread out, it does not encompass everything in the fixed smaller radius cone.

 In order to understand the above mentioned signal efficiency gain with VR, we look at the objects in $\eta-\phi$ plane for four representative events in Figure~\ref{fig:ed}.
-It is evident VR better reconstructs the SVJs better than jets with radius of 0.4, both in terms of containing all the decay products, as well as being closer to the direction of missing transverse momentum.
-This is seen to be true for both the signal points with rather different \Rinv\ fraction.
+VR algorithm is seen to reconstruct the SVJs better than jets with radius of 0.4, both in terms of containing all the decay products, as well as being closer to the direction of missing transverse momentum.
+This is found to be true for both the signal points with rather different \Rinv\ fractions.
+The last event merits a special discussion.
+This is an example event which will fail the requirement of two \antikt \btagged jets with radius of 0.4, but will have two \btagged VR jets.
+Even though the inputs for VR are \antikt jets with radius of 0.4, in this case, there were no \btagged jets fulfilling the \pT requirement, but such non-\btagged jets allowed the VR jet to form, which was then classified as \btagged.

-The next step is to optimise the pre-selections with VR jets to obtain further improvement in signal efficiency, as well as to obtain a good signal to background discrimination.
+In order to validate this approach, resonant SVJ signals were generated using a Z$^{\prime}$ mediator of the same mass of 3000 GeV but only allowing SM bottom quarks in the HV decay.
+The same two \Rinv\ values were used, and it can be seen in Figure~\ref{fig:schan} that using VR jets, as compared to jets with radius of 0.4 and 1.0, retains significantly more signal, as well as leads to reconstruction of the resonant peaks at appropriate mass values, especially for lower values of \Rinv\, where these searches tend to be more sensitive.

+It must be noted that while signal reconstruction efficiency was improved with VR jets, for the leading background processes, which are discussed in the next section, the selection efficiencies were rather similar.
+So indeed use of the VR jets will improve the signal reconstruction efficiency compared to background processes.